SaptarshiSarkar12/Drifty/README.md

 For **Users** :
 1. Open the [`Latest Release Link`](https://github.com/SaptarshiSarkar12/Drifty/releases/latest/) </p>
 ![Releases](https://user-images.githubusercontent.com/105960032/192133804-7a77f446-3e69-48dd-9e51-1f3f408a5ae5.png)
-2. Click on the files according to the directions in the release description and the file will be downloaded in the default downloads folder.
+2. Click on the files according to the directions in the release description and the file will be downloaded in the default downloads folder.</p>
 ![Download Instructions Video](https://github.com/SaptarshiSarkar12/Drifty/blob/master/Assets/Download%20Video.mp4)
 3. Go to the downloads folder and run the file.
 4. See Demo for demonstrations on how to use the app.